paulbarmstrong/cdk-static-website-from-asset/README.md

 Assuming we have:
 1. An existing delegated hosted zone for `mydomain.com` with ID `XXXXXXXXXXXXXXXXXXXXX`.
-2. A react app source package at `../path-to-my-react-app-package` that's by react-scripts (like any react app from create-react-app).
+2. A react app source package at `../path-to-my-react-app-package` that's built by react-scripts (like any react app from create-react-app).

 A CDK stack for hosting the app at `mydomain.com` looks like this: